 Doctor of Juridical Science (SJD)

-This degree program is designed for those seeking to pursue careers as teachers and scholars of law.
-It is a highly selective program open only to applicants who possess a distinguished academic record in law, show promise of outstanding scholarship and demonstrate potential for completing a scholarly dissertation of high quality.
+It is a highly selective program open only to applicants who possess a distinguished academic record in law, show promise of outstanding scholarship, and demonstrate potential for completing a scholarly dissertation of high quality.

 - Foreign law graduates with a first law degree from a foreign university and an LLM from an American law school

-Prior to applying, all prospective students interested in the SJD program must first contact the Director of Graduate Programs Admissions at Emory Law School.
+Prior to applying, all prospective students interested in the SJD program must first contact the Assistant Dean of Graduate Programs at Emory Law.
 This initial consultation will help determine if there is a good fit between the Emory SJD program and the prospective student.

 English Language Ability